andrespgd/Tools/GIT.md

 ```
 gh auth login
 ```
+Will provide a code and open a browser tab, paste code\
-on that terminal, you can use git commands
+Now you can use git on that terminal

 # Basic Setup